-In respect of W&R Morrogh, the certification of compensatable losses and the payment of compensation to claimants has been delayed as a result of the uncertainties and delays experienced in the Receivership process.
+In respect of W&R Morrogh, the certification and payment of compensatable losses to claimants had been delayed in prior years as a result of uncertainties and delays experienced in the Receivership process.
+Significant progress in the certification and payment of claims was made during the year under review.
+Certification and payment of compensatable losses to many of the remaining claimants is anticipated in the coming year.

-It is estimated that the compensation payable by the ICCL will be in excess of €10 million, of which €3.28 million has already been certified and paid.
-The balance has been provided for in the ICCL's Financial Statements to 31 July 2005.
+It is estimated that the compensation payable by the ICCL will be in excess of €10 million, of which €7.1 million has already been certified and paid.
+The balance has been provided for in the ICCL's Financial Statements to 31 July 2006.